TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-07-how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3.md

 Now you are using all the shiny new Symfony 3.3 Dependency Injection features.

+### More in Symfony Flex

+If you need more examples, check out the default [app.yaml file defined by Symfony Flex](https://github.com/symfony/recipes/blob/master/symfony/framework-bundle/3.3/etc/packages/app.yaml).

 **Do you like it?
 Do you plan to skip some of those and stick to the current syntax?**